GyroTools/precon-examples/README.md

 ### Activation

 Precon is a proprietary software package and needs a license to work.
 Please contact [GyroTools](https://www.gyrotools.com/gt/index.php/contact-form) for details and pricing.

+> **_NOTE:_** precon shares the same license with MRecon.
+If MRecon is already activated on the current machine then the activation for precon can be skipped.

 #### Activate precon on a single machine for all users (preferred method)